What can we do about my husband's credit issues from his ex-wife's mortgage default?

 Answer:

-After 10 years, the bankruptcy must be dropped from your credit report.
-The policy of the Associated Credit Bureaus is to remove Chapter 11 and Chapter 13 cases from credit reports after 7 years to encourage debtors to file under these chapters.
-It is possible to have the information removed before the 10 years is up.
-If credit bureaus failed to timely verify the information with the court clerk, and you initially disputed the information as erroneous, under the Fair Credit Reporting Act (FCRA), unverified information must be deleted.
-If you suspect your public records have not been verified by the court, ask the credit bureau to provide you an explanation of how they verified.
-If your records are not removed by the credit reporting agencies automatically, you can send a letter of dispute to have the records taken off your report.
+After ten years, a bankruptcy must be removed from your credit report.
+The Associated Credit Bureaus typically remove Chapter 11 and Chapter 13 cases after seven years to encourage debtors to file under these chapters.
+If the credit bureaus did not verify the information with the court in a timely manner, and you disputed the information as incorrect, the Fair Credit Reporting Act (FCRA) requires unverified information to be deleted.
+If you believe your public records were not verified by the court, ask the credit bureau for an explanation of their verification process.
+If your records are not automatically removed by the credit reporting agencies, you can send a dispute letter to request the removal of these records from your report.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.